dcrapis/oceandao-wiki/Proposal-Ideas.md

 - Data DAOs - such as DAOstack with datatoken features
 - Data bounty app - bounties/prizes for supplying target data

+For a given item above, you'll find more details later in this page, just search for it.

 ## 1. Build / improve applications or integrations to Ocean